Tuesday Night Music Club

-Tuesday Night Music Club is the debut album from American singer-songwriter Sheryl Crow, released on August 3, 1993.
+Tuesday Night Music Club is the debut studio album from American singer-songwriter Sheryl Crow, released on August 3, 1993.
 The first two singles from the album were not particularly successful.
 However, the album gained attention after the success of the fourth single, "All I Wanna Do", based on the Wyn Cooper poem "Fun" and co-written by David Baerwald, Bill Bottrell, Sheryl Crow, and Kevin Gilbert.
 The single eventually reached number two on the Billboard Hot 100, propelling the album to number three on the US Billboard 200 albums chart.
 It has sold more than 4.5 million copies in the US as of January 2008.
-On the UK Album Chart, Tuesday Night Music Club reached number 8 and is certified 2× platinum.
+On the UK Albums Chart, Tuesday Night Music Club reached number eight and is certified 2× platinum.

-It is listed as one of 1001 Albums You Must Hear Before You Die and also ranked at number 94 on the list for the 150 greatest female albums of all time by National Public Radio.